TrademarkTHIS/BungeeWoL/README.md

 ## Use Case

 The intended purpose of this plugin is save on electrical usage.
 Run some type of automatic shutdown program/plugin on the host so that it doesn't use much power in times of frequent inactivity.
 Then run the proxy server on something much more lightweight such as raspberry pi 4~5.
 This plugin will then turn the host back on when there is finally some player activity.
+If your server is being used 24/7, this project will do practically nothing.

 ## Useful links